The Assassination Of The Emperor Commodus (The Play)

 AELIUS.

-I am only thine humble servant.
+I am but thine humble servant.

 COMMODUS.

 Behold the city of Rome ahead.
-I have often wondered, if 'tis better to embrace it or flee from it.
+I have often wondered if ’tis better to embrace it or flee from it.

 AELIUS.

-Rome is thy city, and the Roman people cherish thee sire.
+Rome is thy city, and the Roman people cherish thee, sire.

 COMMODUS.